Learn more about International Shipping and Sea/Air Freight - Volume/Weight

 Shipping a vehicle?

-works the same way as described above, mathematically:
+Calculating the cubic footage of a vehicle works the same way as described above, mathematically:

 H (inches) x W (inches) x D (inches) divided by 1728 = the total cubic footage for the vehicle, boat, crate or other type of cargo.